2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Soto went 1-for-3 with a walk and a solo home run in Friday's win over the Astros.
+Soto went 1-for-4 with a walk, a run scored and a stolen base in Saturday's 3-2 win over the Yankees.

 ANALYSIS